-7.9.2.3 Wild and Scenic Rivers, Wilderness Areas, National Scenic Trails
+7.9.2.3 Wild and Scenic Rivers, Wilderness Areas, and National Scenic Trails

-No Federal Wild and Scenic Rivers or National Wilderness Areas are located in the Project Vicinity.
-However, three rivers have been proposed for designation under the Federal Wild and Scenic Rivers Act by the Forest Service (TNF and BLM 1999): 1) the North Yuba River, approximately 45 miles from Yuba Pass (its headwaters) to its impoundment with New Bullards Bar Reservoir (elevation unspecified); 2) Canyon Creek, a tributary to the North Yuba River; and 3) the South Yuba River between Lake Spaulding and Point Defiance.
-Until official designation, the Tahoe Land and Resource Management Plan and Plumas Land and Resource Management Plan state these rivers are to be managed by the Forest Service as if they had wild and scenic status (TNF and BLM 1999).
-Each of these rivers is upstream of the Project
+There are no federal Wild and Scenic Rivers, Wilderness Areas and National Scenic Trails located in the Project Vicinity.
+However, three rivers have been proposed for designation under the Federal Wild and Scenic Rivers Act by the Forest Service (USFS and BLM 1999).
+These are: 1) the North Yuba River, approximately 45 miles from Yuba Pass (its headwaters) to its impoundment with New Bullards Bar Reservoir (lower elevation of proposed Wild and Scenic River unspecified by the Forest Service); 2) Canyon Creek, a tributary to the North Yuba River; and 3) the South Yuba River between Lake Spaulding and Point Defiance.
+Until official designation, the Tahoe and Plumas National Forest LRMPs state that these rivers are to be managed by the Forest Service as if they had wild and scenic status (USFS and BLM 1999).
+All of these rivers are upstream of the Project.

-The nearest state-designated wild and scenic river is the South Yuba River from Lang Crossing to its confluence with Kentucky Creek below Bridgeport.
+The nearest state-designated Wild and Scenic River is the South Yuba River from Lang Crossing to its confluence with Kentucky Creek below Bridgeport located upstream of the Project.
 It is managed by BLM in partnership with the Forest Service and the California Department of Parks and Recreation (CDPR).
-This river is upstream of the Project.